 Amy Sue Leavens, General Counsel, Chief Compliance Officer and Corporate Secretary

 As the General Counsel and Corporate Secretary, Amy Sue Leavens leads Capital Impact’s Legal Department.
 She oversees all legal matters involving Capital Impact, is responsible for Capital Impact’s compliance function and advises the Board on governance and other matters relevant to the Board’s oversight function.
 Prior to joining Capital Impact in 2011, Ms. Leavens was an attorney with Fannie Mae and in private practice in the Washington, D.C. office of DLA Piper (formerly known as Piper Marbury and Piper Rudnick).
 Ms. Leavens was honored in 2015 as one of Washington, D.C.’s Top Corporate Counsel by Bisnow and the Association of Corporate Counsel, and received the Association of Corporate Counsel – National Capital Region (formerly WMACCA) Community Service Award in 2014.
 Ms. Leavens is a graduate of Georgetown University (A.B.
 1994) and Pepperdine University School of Law (J.D.
 1997).
 She is admitted to practice law in Virginia, Washington, D.C., California and Pennsylvania.

-Scott Sporte, Chief Lending Officer
+Scott Sporte, Chief Strategy and Innovation Officer